pkbehera/mvg-gas-billing/README.md

     - Has anybody missed the decimal point in the readings, making the consumption very high?

-  - (optional) Sort all the above files in asscending order, Building first then flat number
+  - (optional) Sort all the above files in ascending order, Building first then flat number

   - Use rvm (Ruby Version Manager) to use the system version of Ruby

         rvm use system

   - Navigate to the folder of current month, for example Apr 2016 where current month's reading and KYC/OCC data has been stored.

   - Execute the script `mvg_gas.rb` as follows, without any arguments